 The current fellowship award is $4,000 per student plus provision of on-campus housing.
 Students not requiring on-campus housing are not eligible for additional remuneration.

-Each student will be able to purchase up to $500 in materials, equipment, or travel to directly support the research project.
-Any materials, supplies, and equipment will become the property of the College and remain with the department after the summer.
+A budget of $500 is provided to purchase materials, equipment, or travel that directly supports the research project.
+Any durable materials, supplies, and equipment will become the property of the College and remain with the department after the summer.
 All expenses must be approved by the faculty mentor and submitted with original invoice or receipt to the administrative assistant for the faculty mentor’s department no later than the last day of October following the summer project.
-Funding for conference travel may be requested through a Provost’s Student Research Grant.
+Additional funding for conference travel may be requested through a Provost’s Student Research Grant.

-Students who complete all requirements as stated above and who are endorsed by their faculty mentors willreceive audit credit on their transcripts for this summer research experience.
+Students who complete all requirements as stated above and who are endorsed by their faculty mentors will receive audit credit on their transcripts for this summer research experience.
 Students who will be abroad at the time of the poster session may prepare a poster in advance for display at the session, or they may present their poster in the summer science poster session the following year to complete the requirements for audit credit.
-If neither of these options is feasible, other arrangements may be made with the approval of Professor Drew Kerkhoff and the student’s research mentor.
+If neither of these options is feasible, other arrangements may be made with the approval of the Associate Provost and the student’s research mentor.

-Students awarded a summer research scholarship whose research involves the use of human subjects, must apply to the Kenyon College IRB for review of their research protocol.
-Information about IRB application may be found on the IRB web page.
+Students awarded a summer research scholarship whose research involves the use of human subjects, must apply to the Kenyon College Institutional Review Board (IRB) for review of their research protocol.
+Information about the IRB application may be found on the IRB web page.
 IRB applications should be submitted well in advance of the start dates of your program and research.